Europe, Italy, Short Breaks

 After a long winter we decided we needed a break from work and bad weather.
-What better way to spend a long weekend than backpacking in Umbria Italy.
-In April the weather there is just perfect to explore Umbria and start off spring on the right foot.
-But what can you do for 3 days in Umbria with backpack and without car?
+What better way to spend a long weekend hiking and indulging in local culture in Umbria Italy.
+In April the weather there is just perfect to explore Umbria, recharge the batteries and start off spring on the right foot and.
+Besides hiking, we also enjoyed everything that this region in central Italy has to offer.

 Day 1: Assisi – Spello